It’s the season for sun, fun, ice cream and … trauma.

 Charges: Conspiracy to commit federal program bribery; federal program bribery; conspiracy to commit honest services wire fraud; honest services wire fraud; extortion; conspiracy to obstruct justice

 Edward Mangano, Nassau’s county executive, was indicted in October 2016 and accused by federal prosecutors of receiving “bribes and kickbacks” from businessman Harendra Singh, who has pleaded guilty to providing them.
 Mangano’s wife, Linda, was charged with obstruction of justice, conspiracy to obstruct justice and making false statements involving “work she claimed to have performed” in an alleged no-show job from Singh, according to the indictment and prosecutors.
 Both Manganos pleaded not guilty.
-Edward Mangano’s trial date is set for January 2018.
-Linda Mangano has asked for a separate trial.
+A judge on May 31 declared a mistrial in both their cases and their retrial is set for Oct.
+9.

 The District Attorney